SpiffInc/polyn-protocol/README.md

 Anytime a backwards-_incompatible_ change is introduced the event `type` should change and the schema name version numbers will start over.
 For example changing the event `type`  to `app.spiff.user.created.v2` would start the `dataschema` over to `app:spiff:user:created:v2:schema:v1`

-While the `dataschema` value should be a valid [URI syntax](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
+While the `dataschema` value should be a valid [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
 The file name should look like this: `app.spiff.user.created.v1.schema.v1.json` with the colons replaced by `.` and the file extension `.json` added to the end

+## Validation

+Every event will require the `dataschema` property be populated.
+With a valid [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) that points to a JSON file that follows the [JSON Schema](https://json-schema.org/) specification.
+This differs from the [CloudEvents](https://github.com/cloudevents) which says `dataschema` can be optional.
+Polyn aims to ensure every event is explicit about what format its data takes.
+Even if the schema is just `{ "type" => "null" }` we want the event to be explicit that it can have no data so that Consumers know that an empty paylod is not an accident.
+Even events that are not being serialized as JSON (e.g. Avro, Kafka, etc) should use the [JSON Schema](https://json-schema.org/) to validate the format of their `data` property.